harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 - 📜 Esbuild powered typescript / jsx (super quick)

 ### Speed Example

+To give you a quick idea on how much faster it is, the below comparison is for Vue CLI which uses webpack.
+The bigger your app is the more noticeable the speed difference will be.

 <figure>

 |   | Build Time        | Dev Server Start Time  | Page Load Time  |